Anantdadhich/proxy_server/Readme.md

 # Rate Limiting Proxy API - Take Home Assignment

-This application is based on the user based authentication and rate limiting for api requests
+This application is based on the  rate limiting for third party api requests like when we use github api. so we can limit our api to prevent the server from crash
+Uses queue and rate limit like algo(sliding window ) to slow down the requests in our application not on server

-As we know rate limit works om the application rather than the server
+As we know rate limit works om the application rather than the server.

+## Endpoints feature
 - Allow user to register with jwt based system
 - Create app with rate limits
 - proxy requests to external api